QingkaiLu/OverlapPolygonVS/README.md

 e.
 Draw P1 and P2 again.

 f.
 For the pixles whose depth of Z1 and Z2 are both not infinite(i.e. pixels occupied by both P1 and P2), draw them with black color.
-Draw other not overlapping pixels with transparent color.
+Draw other non-overlapping pixels with transparent color.

 =================